lulav-citros/citros/docusaurus/docs_tutorials/index.md

 ```

 This command creates a folder named `.citros` under your project directory.<br />
 The `.citros` directory contains several files and folders that capture the state of your project and allow you to configure your simulations according to your needs.
 We will discuss some of them briefly later on.
-For a full and detailed description of the contents of the `.citros`  directory, refer to the [CLI Documentation](https://citros.io/doc/docs_cli).
+For a full and detailed description of the contents of the `.citros`  directory, refer to the [CITROS File Structure](../docs/advanced_guides/citros_structure).

 ## Simulations